abrahamof2016/AirBnB_clone/web_static/README.md

 # Tasks

-* 0-index.html: An HTML page that displays a header and a footer
+* 0-index.html: An HTML page that displays a header and a footer with inline css.
-* 1-index.html: An HTML page that diplays a header and a footer by using the style tag in the head
+* 1-index.html: An HTML page that diplays a header and a footer with internal css.
 ```